 Ringtail (Bassariscus astutus)

-Nowak, Ronald, 1991, Walker's Mammals of the world, Fifth Edition (two vols.), Baltimore: Johns Hopkins University Press; Hoffmeister, D. F., 1986, Mammals of Arizona, Tucson: University of Arizona Press; Burt, W. & R. Grossenheider, eds., 1976, A Field Guide to the Mammals, Peterson Field Guides: Houghton Mifflin;
+Main sources: Nowak, Ronald, 1991, Walker's Mammals of the world, Fifth Edition (two vols.), Baltimore: Johns Hopkins University Press; Hoffmeister, D. F., 1986, Mammals of Arizona, Tucson: University of Arizona Press; Burt, W. & R. Grossenheider, eds., 1976, A Field Guide to the Mammals, Peterson Field Guides: Houghton Mifflin; Eisenberg, John, 1980, The Mammalian Radiations, Chicago: University of Chicago Press.

 These small Procyonids range from southwestern Oregon and easter Kansas down into southern Mexico.
 (Another species extends from southern Mexico to Panama.)
-The Ringtail is distinguished from its two fellow Procyonids (the Raccoons and Coatimundis) by its outsized and very bushy tail with its brightly contrasting black-&-white rings (see all three of our attached images), and by its considerably smaller size.
-Head and body length runs from 14-16", and the very bushy, blackish/whitish ringed tail is the same length or longer.
+The Ringtail is distinguished from its two local, fellow Procyonids (the Raccoons and Coatimundis) by its outsized and very bushy tail displaying brightly contrasting black-&-white rings (see all three of our attached images), and by its considerably smaller size.
+Head and body length runs from 14-16", and the tail (so spectacular an appendage on this small animal that it looks artificial) is the same length or longer.
 Weight runs from 2 to 2 1/2 lbs.
 Upper parts of the body are "buffy, with a black or dark brown wash" (Nowak II:1099), while the underparts are white or white/buff.
 The animal's body is elongated, and its head seems rather small in relation to its large pointed ears and large eyes.
 The eye is ringed with black or dark brown, and the head has whitish patches.

 Return to Mammals